 What I mean by this is as student starts to get better with their kicking techniques, if you have a 10oz uniform and you do the kick correctly you will be more apt to get a snap type of sound.
 Its a nice sound to hear as a student and gives you confidence.

 The 12oz uniform is usually the type that those who go to tournaments will get.
 They will usually wear the 10oz in their normal class but put a 12oz for any event that they attend.
 The reason for this is because a uniform of this weight will have a better appearance and will keep its shape and form.

 14oz TaeKwondo Uniform

 Have you ever had a shirt dry cleaned and they put too much starch in it?
 You feel like your wearing a piece of cardboard don’t you?
 Well this is what a 14oz uniform could feel like.

 The advantage of wearing a uniform of this weight is that you will get a really good work out with it and if you use it for tournaments or events you will really hear that snap with a properly done technique.

 If you go with this weight, make sure its made with 100% cotton and not the blend as the blend.

-Price and Maker of TaeKwonDo Uniforms
+Maker of TaeKwonDo Uniforms

 Needless to say generally speaking the heavier the uniform the higher the price.
 Of course with some exceptions, the higher priced uniforms tend to be of higher quality.